SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/gateway-register.md

 ### Deletion of gateway

-An OPC UA gateway can be associated with multiple OPC UA servers, and the servers can also have multiple child devices connected to them.
+An OPC UA gateway can be associated with multiple OPC UA servers, and the servers can have multiple child devices connected to them.
 The cleanest approach to delete a gateway is to first delete the OPC UA server managed objects and all its child devices.

-The server can be either deleted from the "OPC UA server" tab of the gateway, or the device list itself.
-If the server is deleted from the "OPC UA server" tab, then the server managed object with its child devices and all the address space managed objects are deleted by the OPC UA management service.
-The server can also be deleted from the device list along with its child devices by selecting the checkbox "Also delete child devices of this device".
-The deletion is detected by the gateway, and the address space managed objects are deleted for the corresponding server.
+The server can be either deleted from the **OPC UA server** tab of the gateway (recommended way of deletion), or from the device list itself.
+If the server is deleted from the **OPC UA server** tab, then the server managed object, its child devices and all the address space managed objects are deleted by the OPC UA management service.

+On the other hand, if the server is deleted from the device list, along with its child devices by selecting the checkbox **Also delete child devices of this device**, then the deletion is detected by the gateway, and the address space managed objects are removed for the corresponding server.
+If the gateway is offline, then the address space managed objects will not be removed.

+The process of deletion is asynchronous for both cases, so it may take a while to completely remove all the associated managed objects.
-Thereafter, the gateway can be deleted from the list of devices along with the device user.
+Thereafter, the gateway can be deleted from the list of devices along with the device user by selecting the checkbox **Also delete associated device owner "device&#95;&#60;gateway&#95;name&#62;"**.

-Alternatively, the gateway and all its child devices can be deleted directly from the device list by selecting the checkbox "Also delete child devices of this device".
-The full hierarchy is deleted asynchronously.
-On selection of the checkbox "Also delete associated device owner 'device_<name>'", the platform will try to delete the device user at the same time.
+If the gateway is directly deleted from the list of devices before deleting gateway’s servers and devices of those servers, by selecting the checkbox **Also delete child devices of this device**, then the server managed object will be deleted, but the corresponding address space objects will not be deleted as they are not children of the gateway.
-In this case, it is recommended to delete the device user from Management > Device credentials tab (in the Device management UI) afterward, because the device user might still be associated with a child device that is still in the process of deletion.